arnavmishra4/Transformer-Attention-Is-All-You-Need-From-Scratch-in-PyTorch/README.md

 This project is built to help understand the **internal mechanics of Transformer models** — especially how multi-head attention, positional encoding, and residual connections work when written manually in PyTorch.

-It’s not optimized for large-scale NLP training — it’s meant for **researchers, students, and engineers** who want to dig into the architecture that started modern generative AI.
+It's not optimized for large-scale NLP training — it's meant for **researchers, students, and engineers** who want to dig into the architecture that started modern generative AI.

 ---

 ## 💡 Future Improvements

-* [ ] Add full dataset batching with PyTorch DataLoader
+- [ ] Add full dataset batching with PyTorch DataLoader
-* [ ] Implement proper padding and causal masks
+- [ ] Implement proper padding and causal masks
-* [ ] Add BLEU or perplexity evaluation metrics
+- [ ] Add BLEU or perplexity evaluation metrics
-* [ ] Visualize attention heatmaps
+- [ ] Visualize attention heatmaps
-* [ ] Add model checkpoint resume functionality
+- [ ] Add model checkpoint resume functionality

 ---

 ## 🧔 Author

 **Arnav Mishra**
 AI Researcher | Deep Learning Enthusiast

 This project was built line-by-line to fully understand the Transformer model from scratch — an educational, research-oriented implementation of *Attention Is All You Need* in PyTorch.